Gauss-Newton Temporal Difference Learning with Nonlinear Function Approximation: Introduction

-Another popular approach for policy evaluation is the Fitted Q-Iteration (FQI) method \cite{riedmiller2005neural/fqi, chen2019information/fqi, fan2020theoretical/fqi}, which repeatedly solves a nonlinear least square subproblem to fit the Q-iteration:
+Another popular approach for TD-learning is the Fitted Q-Iteration (FQI) method \cite{riedmiller2005neural/fqi, chen2019information/fqi, fan2020theoretical/fqi}, which repeatedly solves a nonlinear least square subproblem to fit the Q-iteration:

 by sufficiently many stochastic gradient steps.
 Under expressive enough function approximation class such as over-parameterized neural networks, the FQI can largely approximate the contractive Q-iteration $Q(\theta^{k+1})\approx T^\pi Q(\theta^k)$ and hence retain desirable convergence properties.
-However, the need to solve the subproblem leads to an expensive per-iteration computation, which makes FQI less competitive against TD in practice.
+However, the need to solve the nonlinear least square subproblems may lead to an increased demand for RL state-action-transition samples and the per iteration computation time, which makes FQI less competitive against TD in practice.

-Interestingly, each iteration of TD method can be viewed as an inexact FQI that takes only one stochastic gradient descent step to optimize the nonlinear least square subproblem.
+Interestingly, it can be observed that each iteration of TD method can be viewed as an inexact FQI that takes only one stochastic gradient descent step to optimize the nonlinear least square subproblem.
 The inexactness here can be an interpretation of the divergence behavior of TD learning for general function approximations.
-This motivates us to design the Gauss-Newton Temporal Difference (GNTD) learning algorithm, which takes one Gauss-Newton step to optimize FQI's subproblem.
-The proposed method lies exactly in between FQI and TD, which has cheaper per-iteration computation compared to FQI, and better theoretical convergence compared to TD.
-In this paper, we provide a complete finite-time convergence analysis of GNTD under linear functions, neural network functions and general smooth functions, for both population and random sampling cases.
-The detailed sample complexities of GNTD are summarized in Table \ref{tab:complexity}.
+This motivates us to design the Gauss-Newton Temporal Difference (GNTD) learning algorithm, which takes only one Gauss-Newton step to optimize FQI's subproblem.
+The proposed method lies exactly in between FQI and TD, which requires fewer computation than FQI, while obtaining better theoretical convergence than TD.

+In this paper, we provide a complete finite-time convergence analysis of GNTD under neural network functions and general smooth functions under the i.i.d. sampling setting.
+Leveraging the powerful theoretical properties of GNTD in nonlinear function approximation, we further explore its practical performance in real-world problems.
+Specifically, for neural networks, we design a new algorithm framework based on the Kronecker-factored approximate curvature (K-FAC) method \cite{martens2015optimizing/kfac}.
+This algorithm demonstrates exceptional numerical performance across both continuous and discrete tasks, as well as offline and online settings.